steve3535/gitlab-university/day-3/2-environments.md

 ## Advanced Environment Features

-### 1. Environment Protection
+### 1. Environment Protection **(PREMIUM FEATURE)**

+> **Note**: This feature is only available in GitLab Premium and Ultimate tiers, not in Community Edition.

-You can protect sensitive environments (like production) to restrict who can deploy to them:
+In GitLab Premium, you can protect sensitive environments to restrict who can deploy to them:

 1. Go to **Settings > CI/CD > Protected environments**
 2. Click **Add protected environment**